- Dr Barbara Bompani

 Bompani B & Terreni Brown S (2015) 'A “religious revolution”?
-Print media, sexuality and religious discourse in Uganda' in Journal of Eastern African Studies [first issue in 2015].
+Print media, sexuality and religious discourse in Uganda' in Journal of Eastern African Studies, vol. 9, issue 1, pp. 110-126.

 Bompani B (2015) 'Religion and Development in Sub-Saharan Africa: An Overview' in Tomalin E. (eds) Handbook for Religions and Global Development, chapter 7, London: Routledge [in press].

 Bompani B (2014) ‘Beyond disciplinarity: reflections on the study of Religion in International Development' in Journal of Religion and Theology, vol. 21, pp. 309-333.